CloudTestDrive/EventLabs/AppDev/dbcs-create/README.md

 + Click on the ‘Hamburger menu’ at the right of the rule ‘ora_p2_httpadmin’ and port 4848

+Attention: all participants in your group will be using this same pre-seeded database.
+So this rule might already be "enabled" by someone else.
+In that case, just look at the options but DO NOT DISABLE the rule again !

 The following screen or similar should be visible:

 ![](images/image048.gif)